Local Gaussian cross-spectrum analysis: Visualisations and interpretations

-This section will investigate if the \mbox{$m$-truncated} estimates of the local Gaussian cross-spectrum $\lgcsd[p]{k\ell}{\LGp}{\omega}$ might be of interest to consider when multiviarate time series are encountered.
-Since $\hatlgcsdM[p]{k\ell}{\LGp}{\omega}{m}$ is complex-valued, the actual investigation will be based on plots of the corresponding local Gaussian versions of the cospectrum, quadrature spectrum, phase spectrum and the amplitude spectrum.
+This section will show how different visualizations of the estimates $\hatlgcsdM{k\ell}{\LGp}{\omega}{m}$ of the \mbox{$m$-truncated} local Gaussian cross-spectrum $\lgcsdM{k\ell}{\LGp}{\omega}{m}$ can be used to detect nonlinear dependency structures in a multivariate time series.
+The plots encountered here are natural extensions of those introduced in \JT, but as $\hatlgcsdM{k\ell}{\LGp}{\omega}{m}$ is complex-valued, the actual investigation will be based on plots of the corresponding local Gaussian versions of the cospectrum, quadrature spectrum, phase spectrum and amplitude spectrum.

-The present setup is similar to the one used for the investigation of the local Gaussian auto-spectrum, see \lgsdRef{sec:Examples}, i.e.\ it will first be checked that the expected result is obtained when the origin of the data is a bivariate Gaussian time series.
-After this a simulation from a bivariate extension of the \textit{local trigonometric} time series from \lgsdRef{sec:Deterministic_trigonometric_models} will be considered, and there will moreover be an example based on real multivariate data together with a simulation from a model based on these data.
-As in \citep{jordanger17:_lgsd}, it will be seen that plots related to the estimated $\hatlgcsdM[p]{k\ell}{\LGp}{\omega}{m}$ might be useful as an exploratory tool, i.e.\ that this approach can detect nonlinear dependencies and periodicities between the variables.

-Several parameters must be specified in order for an $m$-truncated estimate of $\lgcsd[p]{k\ell}{\LGp}{\omega}$ to be computed, and for the examples in the present paper the following values will be~used: